Becoming an Officiant

 You must have attended at least one OHS AGM.

-If there is no local Humanist organization or association in your area, we encourage you to become active with the Provincial association (OHS), or you may decide to establish a local group in your area.
+If there is no local Humanist organization or association in your area, we encourage you to become active with the Ontario Humanist Society or you may decide to establish a local group in your area.
 Financial assistance may be available to you for this.
 Information on Ontario Humanist organizations is available at: http://ontariohumanists.ca/ontario-humanist-groups

 We also encourage you to become active online, and to demonstrate a local commitment to Humanism in your community through community involvement, and other relevant activities.

-In addition to the above, successful applicants will have:
+In addition to the above, your application will have the most success if you have:

 Significant life experience that is relevant to the role of a Humanist Officiant